Home > Course Descriptions

 Spring, 3 credits

-This course will examine the dramatic growth of the derivatives markets in the last two decades.
+This course examines the dramatic growth of the derivatives markets in the last two decades.
 This growth, triggered by deregulation, globalization, increased uncertainty and volatility, has empowered enterprises to successfully manage their financial price risk.
 Topics to be covered include: the use of derivatives for risk protection, cash flow modification, arbitrage, and investment.
-Three hours lecture per week.

 Prerequisite: junior level status in Financial Services or permission of instructor.